dwave-examples/resource-distribution/README.md

 ## Usage

-Your development environment should be configured to [access Leap’s Solvers](https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html).
+Your development environment should be configured to access the [Leap&#8482; Quantum Cloud Service](https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html).
 You can see information about supported IDEs and authorizing access to your Leap account [here](https://docs.dwavesys.com/docs/latest/doc_leap_dev_env.html).

 Run the following terminal command to start the Dash app: